junior-x/vampyrsoda-blog/README.md

 XAMPP Install

-*Windows just need to install for Linux just some lines*
+*Windows just need to install and for Linuxs some lines*

 `Download`